-- available at the discretion of the Management Company - generally available only to residents of Hong Kong and Singapore - eligible for monthly distributions - we may decide the payment of a dividend out of the capital, In this case the capital will be eroded and the potential for future capital growth may be Impacted
+- available at the discretion of the management company - generally available only to residents of Hong Kong and Singapore - eligible for monthly distributions

 Accumulating share classes Accumulation shares retain all net investment income in the share price and generally do not distribute any dividends.
 For classes E, Z, X and Y, any shares that do NOT contain the suffix "A", "J" "L"or "M" are accumulation shares.
 For all other classes, shares that DO contain the suffix "B" are accumulation shares.